-But, how much do I really know?
+But, how much did I really know?
 I mean, I’m pretty sure my client base has evolved since 2008.
-Even I could benefit from taking the time to dig into who my clients really are … more to the point, who I want them to be.
+Even I benefit from taking the time to dig into who my clients really are … more to the point, who I want them to be.

 - An accurate representation of who your ideal customer is

 - A clear idea of what problems you help them solve

 - A detailed story that you can help tell through your brand messaging